-Option 1) Feeding a special diet.
+Feeding a special diet.
 The use of special therapeutic diets to dissolve struvite bladder stones is often recommended in cases where the risk of a urinary tract obstruction is relatively low.
 These diets typically are restricted in protein, phosphorus and magnesium and are formulated to promote formation of acidic urine (with a pH less than 6.5).
-This formulation helps dissolve struvite stones that are already present in the urine, and prevents formation of further stones.
+Examples of these diets include Hills Prescription Diet® s/d® or c/d®, Royal Canin Urinary® SO™, Purina® Pro Plan® Veterinary UR Urinary™, and Rayne Clinical Nutrition Adult Health-RSS™.
+These formulation help dissolve struvite stones that are already present in the urine and prevents formation of further stones.
 Dissolution of the stones is further enhanced by increased water intake, which will serve to dilute the urine.

-Since most dogs with struvite bladder stones developed them as a result of a bladder infection, the dog will also be placed on antibiotic therapy while the stones are being dissolved.
-This is important because, as the layers of stone are dissolved, bacteria that have become trapped in the layers of stone are released into the bladder; if left untreated these bacteria can set up another infection.
+Since most dogs with struvite bladder stones developed them as a result of a bladder infection, your dog will also be placed on antibiotic therapy while the stones are being dissolved.
+This is important because, as the layers of stone are dissolved, bacteria that have become trapped in the layers of stone are released into the bladder.
+If left untreated these bacteria can set up another infection.
 Some dogs may experience dissolution of struvite stones within two weeks while others may take up to 12 weeks.
 Your dog will need to have antibiotics during this entire period of time.
-If your dog is placed on dietary therapy to dissolve the bladder stones, your veterinarian will recommend that a urinalysis and bladder x-rays should be performed approximately every four to six weeks during treatment.
+If your dog is placed on dietary therapy to dissolve the bladder stones, your veterinarian will recommend that a urinalysis and bladder X-rays be performed approximately every four to six weeks during treatment.

 Are there any other treatment options?